-No entry point and/or command is required in the image definition, as EDB Postgres for Kubernetes overrides it with its instance manager.
+No entry point or command is required in the image definition.
+EDB Postgres for Kubernetes automatically overrides it with its instance manager.

-Application Container Images will be used by EDB Postgres for Kubernetes in a Primary with multiple/optional Hot Standby Servers Architecture only.
+EDB Postgres for Kubernetes only supports Primary with multiple/optional Hot Standby Servers architecture for PostgreSQL application container images.

-EDB provides and supports public PostgreSQL container images for EDB Postgres for Kubernetes, and publishes them on quay.io.
+EDB provides and maintains public PostgreSQL container images that are fully compatible with EDB Postgres for Kubernetes.
+These images are published on quay.io.